 If your new tenant has a pet

-For example, use a clause like this:
+For example, you could include a clause such as:

 The tenant agrees that they will abide by the pet policy as shown in Schedule 1 attached to this tenancy agreement.

-7.3 It is agreed between the Landlord and Tenant that the Landlord grants permission for the Tenant to keep a pet [INSERT ANIMAL TYPE(S) AND BREED(S)] named [INSERT ANIMAL NAME(S)] (“The Pet”) in The Property for the duration of the Tenancy.
-The Tenant agrees not to keep any further pets or animals of any description on the Property without the prior consent in writing of the Landlord.
+7.3 It is agreed between the Landlord and Tenant that the Landlord grants permission for the Tenant to keep a pet [INSERT ANIMAL TYPE(S) AND BREED(S)] named [INSERT ANIMAL NAME(S)] (“the Pet”) at the Property for the duration of the Tenancy.
+The Tenant agrees not to keep any further pets or animals of any description at the Property without the prior written consent of the Landlord.

 If your new tenant doesn’t have a pet